Keyboard shortcuts

 Or from the web UI: Rules page > Reload Rules button.

 Remote rule updates are now signature-verified.
 Any configuration that enables signatures.update_url or signatures.yara_forge.enabled must also set signatures.signing_key to the 64-character hex-encoded Ed25519 public key that verifies the downloaded .sig files.
+Remote update URLs must use HTTP or HTTPS and must not point at localhost, loopback, link-local, unspecified, or RFC1918 / ULA private addresses.

 YARA Forge Integration